 Thanks to reader TappanTrailerTami, who let us know:

 I hate to mention this after-the-fact, but it could be something that Pam can investigate for us, and report on.
 There is a company in Illinois — Custom Ceramic Coatings — that does actual REAL porcelain enameling (the baked-on kind).
 I’ve seen them mentioned on a couple of different websites.
 I don’t know how much the cost is, but I think it would be worth checking out and having the information handy just in case someone here wants to save their current sink.
 It is my understanding that they are the only company in the country to do real old fashioned authentic fired on porcelain enamel work.

 Well, I followed up on Tami’s tip, made a phone call, and yes — Custom Ceramic’s owner John Ballantyne says that, indeed, he does true, old-fashioned re-porcelaining of sinks, tubs, stove parts and even vintage motorcycle parts.
-And, as far as he knows, he is the only small business person in the U.S. offering this service.
 He does lots of (all the?) reporcelaining work for companies that take apart and re-manufacture vintage stoves piece by piece, for example.

 As I told you on the phone, I have been having some trouble with the thick heavy cast iron pieces since I had to change my porcelain supplier.
 My old supplier went out of business and we had things matched up pretty good.
 The stamped steel sinks are no problem.
 We are working with the porcelain for the cast and it has recently worked out on some pieces that had failed badly for outgassing.
 Once I try a couple of sinks that have failed and if they work out now, then I will return to doing the heavy cast iron again.